30th December 2016

 After tea and a little wander on the beach, we had a nice game of beer pong and I got monumentally trashed.
-It was great and I finally got to put my limited German knowledge into practice.
+It was great and I finally got to put my limited German language skills into practice.
 I worked my charm on a hot German guy by greeting him with “Ich liebe meine Schnecke” which means “I love my snail” and we got chatting and it turns out that I’ve been pronouncing it wrong all these years.
 It’s actually pronounced “shnecka” and I’ve been saying “shneck”.
 I must have looked so silly but now I know for future.

 The rest of the night was a blur, I was probably really loud and annoying or something.

+I like ostriches.
 Here are my favourite photos from the ostrich farm:

 After chilling with the ostriches, we went to the restaurant on the farm where I had ostrich salad and it was one of the most delicious meats I’ve ever eaten.
 It was cooked to perfection, the sauce was amazing and there was even a layer of cheese.

 The gift shop was great too but unfortunately I can’t collect things whilst backpacking.
-The ostrich feather duster has now made its way onto my list of life purchase goals which previously only consisted of a nice letter opener, a magnificent globe and a large, black morion quartz cluster.
+The ostrich feather duster has now made its way onto my list of life purchase goals which previously only consisted of a nice letter opener, a magnificent globe and a large, black morion quartz crystal cluster.